PHLYNG/CTU-AE-150/Journal.md

      - SD Card Adapter
   -  i tried funneling each component via breadboard into a single A4 port (for example), but doesn't work
   -  i think the thing to do is to configure different ports to act like A4 and A5
+  - questions
+     - some sensors have different default baud rates - can these all be set to the same baud rate?